DragonStorm25/portfolio/docs/assignments/assignment2.md

 - RealTalk

 Audience
-- people who value correct information extremely highly on the internet
+- People who value correct information above most other things on the internet

 Value
 - RealTalk will prioritize battling the blatant misinformation found in nearly every area of the internet, especially on social media.